Hairer's multilevel Schauder estimates without Regularity Structures: Introduction

 is well-defined, it is $(\gamma + \beta )$-coherent, and it satisfies $\mathcal{R} (\cK F) = \sfK * \mathcal{R} F$.

 (The ``pointwise derivatives'' $D^k ( \ldots ) ( x )$ in \eqref{eq:cKF} are defined by Lemma~\ref{lemma:pointwise_derivative}.) \end{theorem}

-We refer to Theorem~\ref{thm:Schauder_for_germs} below for a more refined formulation of this result, where we allow for non translation-invariant kernels (so we talk of \emph{integration} $\sfK F_x$ rather than \emph{convolution} $\sfK * F_x$) and we also prove that the map $\cK$ is continuous for natural topologies on germs.
+We refer to Theorem~\ref{thm:Schauder_for_germs} below for a more refined formulation of this result where, as in the papers \cite{Hai14,MR4492924,MR4198718,MR3997634,hairer2023periodic}, we allow for non translation-invariant kernels (so we talk of \emph{integration} $\sfK F_x$ rather than \emph{convolution} $\sfK * F_x$) and we prove that the map $\cK$ is continuous for natural topologies on germs.
 Some antecedents of Theorem~\ref{thm1.1} can be found in the works \cite{https://doi.org/10.48550/arxiv.1803.07884,OW19,MR4164267,https://doi.org/10.48550/arxiv.2103.11039}, which are concerned with special classes of germs given by solutions to appropriate (stochastic) PDEs.

+A crucial property for germs in our context is \emph{homogeneity}, which quantifies the Hölder-like behavior of a germ through an exponent~$\bar\alpha \in \R$, see \eqref{eq:homogeneity} below, and its variant \emph{weak homogeneity}, that is homogeneity modulo polynomials, see Definition~\ref{def:weak_homogeneity_coherence} below.
+For instance, the difference $\{F_x - \cR F\}$ which appears in \eqref{eq:cKF} is a homogeneous germ (by the Reconstruction Theorem) and understanding its convolution with~$\sfK$ is essential.
+We prove the following result of independent interest, which extends the classical Schauder estimates for distributions to general homogeneous germs.